markmac99/terraform-examples/simple_api_lambda/README.md

 _vars.tf_ contains variables that reference your account.
 These are automatically populated at run-time by Terraform using the AWS configuration that you previously set up.
 This ensures that your key and secret are not stored in public.

+_apigw_custom_domain.tf_ creates a custom domain name mapping, along with the required route53 entries, so that you can reference your API with a friendly name.

 To use this code in a new project, copy everything to a new folder.
 To use this code in an existing terraform project, copy everything except provider.tf and vars.tf to a new folder.